The Game (1997 film): Box office

+Home media

-Criterion Collection released The Game on Laserdisc in 1997, with exclusive features including an alternate ending and audio commentary from the creators.
-On September 18, 2012, it was reissued on DVD and Blu-ray.
-Universal Studios also released the movie on HD DVD format on April 17, 2007.
+The Criterion Collection released The Game on Laserdisc in 1997, with exclusive features including an alternate ending and audio commentary from the creators.
+It was released on DVD by Universal Pictures in 2002.
+In 2007, Universal released the film in the U.S. on HD DVD and on Blu-ray in some foreign markets.
+On September 18, 2012, it was reissued by Criterion on DVD and Blu-ray.